AiziChen/SObj/README.md

     beautiful: true
 };

-// pase sobj to javascript's object
+// parse sobj to javascript's object
 SObj.toObj(sobj);
 ```
 ## What is differences between JSON and SObj?